cs411-alawini/fa23-cs411-team010-CRUD/doc/DatabaseDesign.md

 <img width="759" alt="Screenshot 2023-10-31 at 11 20 28 PM" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143434843/0eba5e22-7433-4fdf-9395-4ff8d87800f2">
 <img width="810" alt="birth" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143434843/0c8e20bc-3341-49bd-bd2f-41f8b31a7858">

-The reason why I add index to Passenger.DateOfBirth is that this attribute is used in WHERE clause, so that adding an index can improve the query performance.
+The reason why I add index to Passenger.DateOfBirth is that this attribute is used in the WHERE clause, so that adding an index can improve the query performance.
 Before adding the index, the actual time to get the first row of the result is 7.89 ms and the actual time to get all rows is 7.92 ms. After adding the index, the actual time to get first row is 2.38 ms and the actual time to get all rows is 2.41 ms. The query performance is improved.

 ### EXPLAIN ANALYZE After Adding Index to Airport.AirportName
 <img width="757" alt="Screenshot 2023-10-31 at 11 22 15 PM" src="https://github.com/cs411-alawini/fa23-cs411-team010-CRUD/assets/143434843/c7201c52-323b-45b6-a365-8d6b481b905f">